mirage335/PatchRap/README.md

 *) Maximum current into an RJ45 socket or breadboard is typically around 3A/pin.
 Consider using high-quality header/jumpers, and redundant pins, as appropriate.
 *) Voltage drops can be significant, especially across pGND/sGND.
 Take care to follow star-toplogy grounding to the greatest extent possible when accuracy counts.
 *) Rough changes to voltages can be made (eg. for fans) by high-power zener diodes (ie. 863-1N5919BG).
+*) Pins 7/8 of GenericIO may be repurposed for digital I2C/UART if needed, specifically for digital control of stepper driver.

 #Safety
 Not Ethernet compatible, will destroy network hardware.